-The doctoral fellows program, in its pilot year, provides intellectual and professional support to a small group of current doctoral students across U.S.-based universities whose research is, in one form or another, related to Jewish education.
+The doctoral fellows program provides intellectual and professional support to a small group of current doctoral students in North America and Israel-based universities whose research is, in one form or another, related to Jewish education.
 Its goals are to:

-Mentor fellows and connect them to intellectual resources that complement the strengths of their particular doctoral programs.
-This will be customized based on fellows’ needs and could include workshops and/or pairing students up with a more advanced scholar to collaborate on a research project.
+- Mentor fellows and connect them to intellectual resources that complement the strengths of their particular doctoral programs.
+This will be customized based on fellows’ needs.

 Esther Friedman is a PhD candidate at the Melton School of Jewish Education, Hebrew University of Jerusalem, and has taught Tanach, chaired the Tanach department, and written Tanach curriculum at Tanenbaum CHAT in Toronto, where she lives with her husband and children.
 Her dissertation is about teacher personal belief change and is titled “ומתלמידי יותר מכולן [And From my Students Most of All], The Impact of the Student and Milieu on Teacher Ideology: Orthodox Tanach Teachers in non-Orthodox schools in North America.”

 Talia Hurwich is pursuing her PhD in Education and Jewish Studies at NYU.
 Her dissertation “Seen But Not Heard?
 Graphic Novel Adaptations of Texts with Jewish Feminist Religious Significance” examines the encounter between adolescent reader and graphic novel adaptations of traditional Jewish texts, particularly where issues relating to gender arise, focusing on how graphic novel adaptations of traditional Jewish texts shape a Modern Orthodox Jewish student’s reading of women’s roles in these texts.
 She has published work on multimodal literacy (particularly with graphic novels) in the ELA as well as STEM classrooms.